All Categories

 How Do EAS Security Tags Work?

-An RFID system works by communicating between the tag and the security gate/reader through radio waves.
-The tag consists of a microchip and a small antenna that works as a transponder.
-Whenever a tag enters the field of influence of a reader, it starts to broadcast a preprogrammed signal using the energy from the reader’s signal.
+An RF-EAS system works by communicating between the tag and the security gate/reader through radio waves.
+Whenever an RF EAS tag enters the field of influence of a reader, it starts to broadcast a preprogrammed signal using the energy from the reader’s signal.
 The reader’s antenna acts as a transmitter and can pick up these signals and alert the system.
-Usually after billing, the store will disable the RFID tag.

 How are EAS Tags Detached?